 See the library reading list for this module (Canterbury)

-1. Demonstrate a systematic understanding of key aspects of geography and /or environmental social sciences
+1 Demonstrate a systematic understanding of key aspects of geography and /or environmental studies

-2. Construct a research question related to human geography and/or environmental social sciences and develop a research design to answer your main research question
+2 Construct a research question related to human geography and / or environmental studies and develop a research design to answer their main research question

-4. Identify and use theories and concepts to analyse and critically reflect on issues in human geography and/or environmental social science
+4 Identify and use theories and concepts to analyse and critically reflect on issues in human geography and/or environmental studies

 Back to top